jyl625/jyl625/README.md

 When I'm not coding, I enjoy...
 - 🎬 watching movies or the Office
-- 👀 catching up with NBA, NFL, and F1 on YouTube,
+- 👀 catching up with NBA, NFL, Premier League, and F1 on YouTube
 - 🏞️ daydreaming about which National/State Parks to visit on my next road trip.

 Even in my free time, I'm passionate about building good fundamentals, whether that is on the basketball court 🏀 or on VScode 💻